mattermost/docs/source/install/apache.md

 ## Finish Mattermost Server setup
-Follow the guide as described in `Production Install on RHEL 7.1+`
+Follow the guide as described in [Production Install on RHEL 7.1+](prod-rhel-7.html).